lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 By definition, these conditions are directly related to critical points, since an extremum of a differentiable function over an open domain is necessarily a critical point.
 Linear meshes assume that all extrema of the scalar field occur at element vertices, but in general when using a higher-order basis this is not the case, and extrema can be found interior to a cell.

 To address this problem, a pre-triangulation of the basis must be performed.
 The pre-triangulation must identify all critical points in the interior, on the faces, or on the edge of a cell, and then insert these points into the triangulation.
-For example, an initial triangulation based on the vertices of the higher-order cell can be performed first, followed by insertion into the triangulation using a method such as Delaunay triangulation or equivalent (see “Triangulation” on page 345).
+For example, an initial triangulation based on the vertices of the higher-order cell can be performed first, followed by insertion into the triangulation using a method such as Delaunay triangulation or equivalent (see [“Triangulation Techniques”](/VTKBook/09Chapter9/#Chapter 9 - Triangulation Techniques) in [Chapter 9](/VTKBook/09Chapter9)).
 The pre-triangulation can then be followed by the standard edge-based algorithm presented previously.

 ## 8.4 Coordinate Transformation